ezzabuzaid/blog/src/content/blog/gentle-introduction-to-typescript-compiler-api.md

 }
 ```

-In this example we have two declarations:
+In this example, we have two declarations:

 - `Test` -> `ClassDeclaration`
 - `runner` -> `PropertyDeclaration`